 Details and bookings for our classroom-based courses.

-Our Classroom-based courses pages are currently being redesigned.
-In the meantime, please see our Course Programme flyer for all course dates for semester 1 2017/18.
+All of our classroom-based courses have been arranged into the eight categories below.
+Each category contains course and booking information for related courses.
+Alternatively, please see our Course Programme flyer for all course dates for semester 1 2017/18.

 If you have any questions about course dates or booking our classroom-based courses please email firstname.lastname@example.org.